IT Services Secure IT Multi-Factor Authentication (MFA)

 Multi-Factor Authentication (MFA) is a measure which improves account security over standard password authentication.
 MFA typically adds a second factor to confirm your identity by using an authenticator app on your mobile device or a compatible hardware device.
 MFA will help keep your information secure by strengthening defences against malicious cyber-attacks.
 You may not always be asked for MFA when logging in, however it will always be in use.

-Once you have created your MFA login, you will need to have your registered mobile device with you whenever you need to log into a JCU system, like LearnJCU or your email.
+Once you have created your MFA login, you will need to have your registered mobile device with you whenever you log into a JCU system, like LearnJCU or your email.

 MFA at JCU